High Voltage PCB Design: Creepage and Clearance Distance

 Consider comparative tracking index (CTI) of your material

-After operating voltage, the most significant factor in the clearance and creepage requirements comes from the material properties of your PCB.
+After operating voltage, the most significant factor in the clearance and creepage requirements for a printed circuit board comes from the material properties of your PCB.
 The electrical insulation of the material is indicated by a “Comparative Tracking Index” or CTI value.
 The CTI is expressed as a voltage and is determined by a standardized test measuring when the surface of the material breaks down.

 There are six categories from 0 to 5 based on the breakdown value of the material.
 The mandatory insulation levels for products are based on these CTI categories.
 Category 5 is the lowest, with values less than 100 V. With breakdowns of 600+ V, Category 0 has the most robust, and often expensive, material options.